-6 Executive Management
+5 Executive Management

 Pursuant to the Articles of Association, the Executive Management shall consist of one to four members appointed by the Board of Directors.
-Currently, the Executive Management consists of two members, the Chief Executive Officer and the Chief Financial Officer, who are responsible for the day-to-day management and compliance with the procedures, instructions, guidelines and recommendations issued by the Board of Directors.
+As of 31 December 2024, the Executive Management consisted of one member, the Chief Executive Officer, who is responsible for the day-to-day management and compliance with the procedures, instructions, guidelines and recommendations issued by the Board of Directors.
 The Executive Management's responsibilities include inter alia organization of GreenMobility as well as allocation of resources, determination and implementation of strategies and policies and ensuring timely reporting to the Board of Directors.
 The Executive Management also presents and recommends proposals on the overall strategy and objectives to the Board of Directors.

-7 Internal control and financial reporting procedures
+6 Internal control and financial reporting procedures

 The Board of Directors, the Audit Committee and the Executive Management are ultimately responsible for GreenMobility's risk management and internal controls in relation to its financial reporting, and approve GreenMobility's general policies in that regard.
 The Audit Committee assists the Board of Directors in overseeing the reporting process and the most important risks involved in this respect.
 The Executive Management is responsible for the effectiveness of the internal controls and risk management and for the implementation of such controls aimed at mitigating the risk associated with the financial reporting.

 GreenMobility has internal control and financial reporting procedures aimed at enabling it to monitor its performance, operations, funding and risk.
 Currently, GreenMobility does not have any internal audit function.
 The Board of Directors will continuously review the need for such function.

-8 Recommendations for good corporate governance
+7 Recommendations for good corporate governance